kb1907/Practical-Data-Science-Specialization/README.md

 ------------------------
 - I learned foundational concepts for exploratory data analysis (EDA), automated machine learning (AutoML), and text classification algorithms.
 - With Amazon SageMaker Clarify and Amazon SageMaker Data Wrangler, I analyzed a dataset for statistical bias, transformed the dataset into machine-readable features, and selected the most important features to train a multi-class text classifier.
-- I performed automated machine learning (AutoML) to automatically train, tune, and deploy the best text-classification algorithm for the given dataset using Amazon SageMaker Autopilot.
+- I performed automated machine learning (AutoML) to train, tune, and deploy the best text-classification algorithm for the given dataset using Amazon SageMaker Autopilot.
 - I worked with Amazon SageMaker BlazingText, a highly optimized and scalable implementation of the popular FastText algorithm, to train a text classifier with very little code.